mapninja/Earthsys144/week07/03_TURN_IN_getting_xyz_tiles_from_earth_engine.md

 # TURN IN - Getting XYZ Tiles from Google Earth Engine

-> **Draft status:** This page introduces a useful workflow for moving a Google Earth Engine visualization into another mapping environment.
-Review the current QGIS interface and Earth Engine tile behavior before assigning it.

 ## Overview

 In this lab, you will create a visualization in Google Earth Engine, print an **XYZ tile URL** for that visualization, and add the tile URL to **QGIS**.